Robert McClain

-Robert "Reggie" McClain (born July 22, 1988) is an American former professional football cornerback.
+Robert "Reggie" McClain (born July 22, 1988) is an American former professional football player who was a cornerback in the National Football League (NFL).

-McClain was a cornerback, punt returner, and kick returner with the University of Connecticut Huskies.
+McClain was a cornerback, punt returner, and kick returner playing college football for the Connecticut Huskies.
 He was a co-captain in 2009 and was selected as All-Big East Second-team cornerback by the coaches and first-team Big East as a punt returner.
 He received the Brian Kozlowski Award, named for the former Husky tight end and 13-year NFL veteran.
 McClain finished his senior season with 60 tackles, four interceptions, three pass breakups and a fumble recovery on defense, and stepped in as the punt returner halfway through the season running back 15 punts for a Big East leading 222 yards and a touchdown.
-McClain was drafted by the Carolina Panthers in the seventh round of the 2010 NFL draft.
+McClain was selected by the Carolina Panthers in the seventh round of the 2010 NFL draft.

 Early life

 McClain was an All-State selection at Patuxent High School in Lusby, Maryland, under head coach Steve Crounse.
 McClain was named first-team All-Metro by the Washington Post as a cornerback, named All-League as both a running back and a cornerback as a senior and all league cornerback as a junior.
 He rushed for 1,105 yards and 12 touchdowns, caught 25 passes for 421 yards and four touchdowns, and returned five kickoffs for touchdowns in 2005, one short of the national single season record.
 McClain also returned a punt 98 yards for a touchdown, intercepted six passes in 2005, broke up 19 others, and made 53 tackles.
 He attended high school with former UConn tailback Terry Caulley.
 He attended Eaglecrest High School in Aurora, Colorado in 2002-2003, where he played as a starting running back.
 He then later attended Patuxent High School for the remainder of his high school career.